epfl-ada/ada-2024-project-badaboum/README.md

 Each member was responsible for at least one research question for Milestone 2, if the question was kept, they continued to work on it for the final submission.
 The other members would provide feedback and suggestions to improve the analysis.
 The team would meet weekly to discuss progress, challenges, and next steps.
 The team would also share resources and insights to support each other’s work.
 The other tasks were distributed as evenly as possible, based on the workload of the assigned research questions.
 #### Contributions of each team member:
-- Yoann: 1.
-Ratings Comparison: Oscar Winners vs. Nominees
+- Yoann: Ratings Comparison: Oscar Winners vs. Nominees
-- Quentin: 2.
-Ratings Over Time: Do Oscar Winners "Age Well"? and 4.
-The Oscar Bump: Rating and Review Increases Post-Win
+- Quentin: Ratings Over Time: Do Oscar Winners "Age Well"? and The Oscar Bump: Rating and Review Increases Post-Win
-- Matya: 3.
-Impact of High-Profile Actors/Directors on Oscar Wins
+- Matya: Impact of High-Profile Actors/Directors on Oscar Wins
-- Camille: 5.
-Oscars jury vs Audience biases
+- Camille: Oscars (nomination) jury preferences
 - Sophia: Problem formulation, Data Processing and Data story